RonyBubnovsky/FlightBookingDevOps/README.md

-# Flight Booking App with DevOps Integration!
+# Flight Booking App with DevOps Integration

 This project is a Flight Booking App that allows users to search for flights, book flights, and manage their bookings.
-It features the integration of DevOps concepts such as Docker containers and CI/CD, providing a smooth development and deployment process.
+It features the integration of DevOps concepts such as Docker containers and CI, providing a smooth development process.

 ## Features

 - **Flight Search**: Users can search for flights based on name, departure city, and destination city.
 - **Booking**: Users can book available flights, and booked flights will be removed from the available flights list.
 - **My Bookings**: Users can view all of their booked flights, with the ability to cancel bookings.
-- **Docker Integration**: Both the backend (Node.js) and MongoDB are containerized using Docker, and the backend uses Docker Compose for management.
+- **Docker Integration**: Both the backend (Node.js) and PostgreSQL are containerized using Docker, and the backend uses Docker Compose for management.
 - **Automated Testing**: End-to-end testing using Cypress, integrated into the CI/CD pipeline

 ## Tech Stack

 - **Frontend**: React
 - **Backend**: Node.js, Express
-- **Database**: MongoDB (in Docker container)
+- **Database**: PostgreSQL (in Docker container)
-- **Testing**: Cypress
+- **Testing**: Frontend - Cypress, Backend - Jest
 - **DevOps Concepts**: Docker, Docker Compose, CI/CD
-- **Deployment**: Render

 ## Requirements